 |---|---|

-| End of Month | Tenancy handovers cluster; key-release timings and inventory checks create fixed windows; lifts and loading bays book up, raising overrun and rescheduling risk. |
+| End of Month | Tenancy handovers cluster, key-release times become fixed and lifts or loading bays book out earlier, increasing overrun risk. |

-Answers to common timing questions about demand peaks, scheduling flexibility and the conditions that extend move durations in STOKEONTRENT.
+Answers to common timing questions about demand peaks, scheduling flexibility and the conditions that extend move durations in Stoke-on-Trent.

 Weekends and month-end are highest.
 Many tenancies change then, concentrating jobs into fewer days, which tightens start windows and increases knock-on delays across crews.